blbadger/blbadger.github.io/llm-invertibility.md

 `s.
 They whistch whistsat panstayou're snowpatophch whistsat Man`

-From these results it is apparent that masked mixers remain invertible after
+From these results it is apparent that masked mixers remain at least somewhat invertible after training, whereas transformers are less so.